 Other financial liabilities are initially measured at fair value, net of transaction costs, and are subsequently measured at amortized cost using the effective interest method.
-The Pool's other financial liabilities are comprised of accounts payable and accrued liabilities, redemptions payable and management fees payable.
+The Pool's other financial liabilities are comprised of accounts payable and accrued liabilities, redemptions payable, management fees payable and due to Manager.